 Do you do dog grooming at Pampered Pooch Playground?

 We don't have a groomer on staff, but you can always get a bath, nail trim or nail grind for your pooch before they go home.
 For dog grooming, we suggest our sister-business, Bubbly Paws which has 4 locations in the Twin Cities.
-The closest location is at Excelsior and Grand.
+The closest location is at Excelsior and Grand in St Louis Park.
 Bubbly Paws is a self-service dog wash and full service dog grooming salon.

 My dog hasn’t been to your facility yet, is there anything I need to know?

 All dogs must be 14 weeks or older, and we require dogs to be spayed or neutered by 7 months old.
 Each new dog is required to complete a 2-hour evaluation before joining the fun.
 Evaluations must be completed at least 7 days before the first full day of doggie daycare (we suggest planning even farther out as we fill up quickly for evaluations).
 Any dog that enters our building is required to show proof of:

 Rabies, Bordetella and DHPP (Distemper, Hepatitis, Parvo, Para-influenza) vaccinations